 An economic depression hit all of the United States during the time that Balch was looking for suitable employment, 1929 to 1932.
 He briefly considered entering politics.
 In 1932 he went back to Blaine, probably to help his widowed mother, and during that time Balch ran for the state legislature from his home district.
 Balch did not win the election, but perhaps it was just as well, as his heart was calling him back to Seattle.
 In July 1933 at age 30, Albert Balch married his sweetheart Edith and they settled in Seattle.

 In 1933 the economic freeze called the Great Depression was very much being felt in Seattle as it was across all of the USA.
 The Great Depression had started with the New York stock market crash in October 1929, with many contributing factors such as the over-extension of credit and the lack of “safety net” programs for people who lost their jobs.
 The year 1933 was an inauspicious time for young couples to marry as the financial outlook was not very hopeful.
 People were afraid of the insecurity in the economy and the jobs outlook, but with his characteristic optimism Albert Balch was confident of better days ahead.

 In the midst of “down” economic times, Balch never lost his interest in “building a city.”
-In the depths of the national and local economic depression in 1935, Balch and a co-worker, Ralph Jones, made the decision to change careers.
+In the depths of the national and local economic depression in 1935, Balch and his business partner, Ralph Jones, made the decision to change careers.
 They started with $25 and a risky investment in unimproved land in northeast Seattle.

 To be continued in Part Two: Albert Balch struggled to get established in a career during the economic depression years of the 1930s.